detekoi/minimal-clock-overlay/README.md

   - Dark Tech: Modern dark theme with dot markers and purple accents.
   - Elegant Serif: Roman numerals with thin hands for a sophisticated look.
   - Cyberpunk: Futuristic neon design with bright magenta and green.
-  - Lo-Fi: Soft pastel colors for a relaxed, lofi aesthetic.
+  - Lo-Fi: Muted purple and teal tones with monospace fonts for a relaxed aesthetic.
   - Nature: Forest-inspired with earthy greens and wood tones.
   - Twilight: Dark sunset theme with orange and red accents.
-  - Candy Pop: Playful pink and blue with thicker elements.
+  - Candy Pop: Vibrant pink and blue with rounded fonts and playful elements.
 - **Reset to Defaults**: Restore all settings to their default values.
 - **Persistent Settings**: All your customizations are automatically saved between sessions.